rokon12/rokon12/archive/_posts/2023-05-17-the-hallway-of-hope-the-first-cry.md

 **7:00 AM**
 I managed to doze off and apparently snored.
 Her cervix has now dilated to 5 cm.
 The baby is being monitored closely due to the meconium.
 They've stopped the oxytocin to ensure the baby remains comfortable.
 **7:10 AM**
-I just had a conversation with Tinni Apu.
+I just had a conversation with Tinni Apu, Tabassum's cousin.
+She is a doctor herself.
 She has a theory that this part of the world deliberately makes the birthing process difficult to discourage population growth.
 On the other hand, she believes that in Bangladesh, doctors strive to expedite the birthing process to ensure a healthy baby, often resorting to induction medication at a very early stage.
 I'm not sure if I should believe her.
-But honestly, I'm not sure what to believe anymore.
+But honestly, I'm not sure what to believe at this point.

 Allah is all-powerful.
 I put my trust in Him.
 **7:40 AM**
 My mother-in-law is anxious: "What's happening now?
 The baby is inside, ingesting its own waste.
 The baby is in an unhygienic state.
-I don't understand if the Canadian doctors can't comprehend this simple thing."
+I don't understand why the Canadian doctors can't comprehend this simple thing."
 I don't know what to do.
 I'm just sitting here, feeling helpless.
 **9:42 AM**
-I had a comforting conversation with Khaled sir.
+I had a comforting conversation with Khaled, sir.
+He is a professor at the University of Dhaka, our teacher, with whom we have a friendly relationship since university, and we practically consider him as a part of our family, our guardian.
 He reassured me that the situation here is better than in Bangladesh.
 I shouldn't worry because the doctors and nurses are doing their best.
 I sought out some breakfast, ending up with a cup of coffee and a muffin.
 I'll try to get some rest now, although I'm not sure if I can.
 **11:22 AM**
 Two doctors came to visit her; they were very helpful.
 The baby's heartbeat is stable.
-**12:03 PM**
+**12:03 PM
+<br />**

 The doctor has decided to proceed with a C-section.
 There's no point in delaying it any further.
 We had a quick discussion with the doctor, asking for an expert opinion.
 I told the doctor to do what was best for the baby and my wife, emphasizing that they were the experts here.
 The doctor recommended the surgery.
-**12:22 PM**
-I'm in the hallway, waiting to hear the baby's first cry.
+**12:22 PM** I'm in the hallway, waiting to hear the baby's first cry.
 If a C-section was necessary, why did she have to endure so much pain?
-Maybe it's a learning experience.
 Only Allah knows.
 I'm waiting for the nurse to call me into the operating theater, eagerly anticipating the sound of the baby's first cry.

 *** ** * ** ***

----

-📬 **Stay Updated**: Subscribe to my newsletter at [bazlur.substack.com](https://bazlur.substack.com/) for more articles on:
-- ☕ Java & all the new features coming along
-- 🧵 Concurrency & Virtual Threads
-- 🧠 LLMs, LangChain4j & AI Integration
-- 🚀 Quarkus, Spring & Jakarta EE
+Type your email... {#subscribe-email}